mdshady/atmosphere-docs/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 In ``config.env``, there are several keys that define communication with database.

-.. important:: Atmosphere uses Laravel Eloquent and because of its features it's available to use PostgreSQL or SQL Server
+.. important:: Atmosphere uses Laravel Eloquent.
+Thus it's available to use PostgreSQL or SQL Server

 Mysql configuration